 First of all, read through the text twice.

-If you reach a word with a capital letter that you don't understand, it will be the name of something/someone, move on.
+If you reach a word with a capital letter that you don't understand, it will be the name of something or someone, so move on.

 If you reach a word you don't know the meaning of, read around the sentence for clues to help you to understand it.

-When you are asked to give evidence in an answer, always use words/ key phrases from the text to back up your opinion.
+When you are asked to give evidence in an answer, always use words or key phrases from the text to back up your opinion.

 You don't have to answer the questions in order, if you find a tricky one, just move on, you can always return to it later!